relata/relata-prototype/README.md

 Visit the above links to set up OAuth applications and obtain keys.
 (GitHub is an easy example to get started with.)

+In __development__ (i.e., running the app locally on your machine), use `http://localhost:3000` as your application URL and `http://localhost:3030/oauth/{provider}/callback` as the callback URL for a given provider.
+For example, your GitHub OAuth callback URL would be `http://localhost:3030/oauth/github/callback`.

+In __production__, use the URL pattern `https://{your_domain}/oauth/{provider}/callback` for OAuth callback URLs: e.g., if your domain is `library.somewhere.edu` and the provider is GitHub, your OAuth callback URL would be `https://library.somewhere.edu/oauth/github/callback`.
+(Here's a [relevant section from the Feathers tutorial](https://docs.feathersjs.com/guides/basics/authentication.html#github-login-oauth).)

 Once you've obtained one or more pairs of OAuth keys, you must set them as environment variables for the app to access them.
 For example, in a Mac or Linux environment, you can add these lines to your `.bash_profile` and then `source ~/.bash_profile` to load them into your terminal session:

 ```bash